 If you pay via check or money order, these can be mailed to us.

-If you pay with credit or debit card, you can opt for an automatic draft to be charged to your card every month.
-As us about this option, and we’ll be glad to get you set up.
+If you pay with a credit or debit card, you can opt for an automatic draft to be charged to your card every month.
+As for us about this option, and we’ll be glad to get you set up.

-Your coverage begins upon issuance of a valid proof of insurance coverage card.
+Your coverage begins upon the issuance of a valid proof of insurance coverage card.
 We will mail this card to you, but you can also access it online.